tkrop/go-testing/internal/README.md

 # Internal utils

-The `internal` packages contain all the helpful generic solutions developed to support the functionality of the `go-testing` framework, but are not supposed to be exported and used by others.
+The `internal` packages contain all the helpful generic solutions developed to support the functionality of the [`go-testing`][go-testing] framework, but are not supposed to be exported and used by others.

 The `internal` packages consist of the following sub-packages: